 Frogs are not all that bad once you have a handle on them.
 If you don’t have the heart to kill these creatures, and generally like the fact that they remove flies and insects from your garden, then maybe you can invest in installing a frog pond for them to live in.

 Although you might still need to invest in a pool barrier to keep them away from the pool, having frogs in a pond that needs the garden can effectively deal with any harmful insects.
 The water would also be very rich in minerals and nutrients.
 Use it to water your other plants or vegetable garden and enjoy healthy, organic living!

 10. Always keep the pool clean

 Always test your pool’s chemistry, vacuum it every other day, and shock it at least once a week.
-Engaging in proper pool maintenance now ensures you don’t have to deal with the annoying critters later on.
+Engaging in proper pool care and maintenance now ensures you don’t have to deal with annoying critters later on.

 It also provides you with a clean and safe place for the whole family to enjoy some splashing fun!

 And that was all you needed to know about frogs and how to keep them out of your pool.
 Though frogs are not the kinds of animals you should be afraid of, keeping them away from where your family swims is just the safest thing to do.
 They bring bacteria and diseases which can make swimming in your pool less than ideal.
 No one wants to swim alongside frogs after all.